szilard/dataset-sizes-kdnuggets/README.md

-During the process of data analysis we typically start with some larger raw datasets, we transform, clean and prepare them for modeling (typically with SQL-like transformations) and then we use these refined and usually smaller datasets for modeling.
+During the process of data analysis we typically start with some larger raw datasets, we transform, clean and prepare them for modeling (typically with SQL-like transformations) and then we use these refined and usually smaller datasets for modeling/machine learning.

 In terms of computational resources needed I like to think in terms of the [pyramid of analytical tasks](https://github.com/szilard/datascience-latency#latency-numbers-every-data-scientist-should-know).
-I'm mostly interested in tools for non-linear machine learning, the distribution of dataset sizes practitioners have to deal with, and how this has changed over the last years.
+I'm mostly interested in tools for non-linear machine learning, the distribution of dataset sizes practitioners have to deal with, and how all this has changed over the last years.

 [KDnuggets](http://www.kdnuggets.com/) has conducted surveys of "the largest dataset you analyzed/data mined" (yearly since 2006).